iiitobiasiii/ML_FluShotLearning/README.md

-Some Approaches to the competition https://www.drivendata.org/competitions/66/flu-shot-learning/
+My Approach to the competition https://www.drivendata.org/competitions/66/flu-shot-learning/ using Extreme Gradient Boosting with XGBoost

-so far:
-XGBoost